hrag/Micsins/README.md

 # Micksins

-Micksins is an SCSS partial of mixins to simplify basic visual tasks.
+Micksins is a SCSS partial of mixins to simplify basic visual tasks.
 To use, just simply import it.

 ```scss
 @import 'micksins';